 There are few things more frustrating than spending your Saturday morning cleaning all the windows and glass in your house, only to find them streaky and spotty still.
-The truth is, for me, the best way to clean windows is to use a microfiber/chamois type cloth, which requires simply warm water, a wipe down, and a walk-away.
+The truth is, for me, the best way to clean windows with vinegar is to use a microfiber/chamois type cloth, which requires simply warm water, a wipe down, and a walk-away.
 But, psychologically, some people feel the innate desire to spray something on their glass to get it clean.
 The following is the next-best of the natural window cleaning solutions.

 Note: For photographic purposes only, I’m showing the solution for how to clean windows on a bathroom mirror.
 Rest assured that the results will be exactly the same on your windows and mirrors alike, because…glass.